yandex-cloud/docs/en/getting-started/free-trial/concepts/upgrade-to-paid.md

 - Example 1

   You are a resident of the Russian Federation and registered a personal account.

-   In 25 days, you spent ₽1000 on Yandex Compute Cloud and ₽2500 on other services.
+  In 25 days, you spent ₽1000 on {{ compute-full-name }} and ₽2500 on other services.
 Since you fully spent a part of the grant, the trial period terminates automatically and access to {{ yandex-cloud }} services is suspended unless you upgrade to the paid version.

   At the same time, you have 35 days until the grant expires (60 - 25).

   If you upgrade to the paid version within 30 days, you can use the remainder of the grant until it expires:
-   - (3000-2500) = ₽500 for services other than Compute Cloud.
+  - (3000 - 2500) = ₽500 for various services (other than {{ compute-name }}, {{ marketplace-full-name }} tools, and support services).

 - Example 2

   You are a resident of the Russian Federation and registered a business account with the **Bank card** payment method.

-   In 20 days, you spent ₽500 on Yandex Compute Cloud and ₽3000 on other services.
+  In 20 days, you spent ₽500 on {{ compute-full-name }} and ₽3000 on other services.
 Since you fully spent a part of the grant, the trial period terminates automatically and access to {{ yandex-cloud }} services is suspended unless you upgrade to the paid version.

   If you upgrade to the paid version within 30 days, you can use the remainder of the grant until it expires:
-   - (1000- 500) = ₽500 for Compute Cloud.
+  - (1000 - 500) = ₽500 for {{ compute-name }} services, {{ marketplace-full-name }} tools, and support services.

 - Example 3

   You are a non-resident of the Russian Federation and registered a business account with the **Bank card** payment method.

-   In 20 days, you spent $10 on Yandex Compute Cloud services and $30 on other services.
+  In 20 days, you spent $10 on {{ compute-full-name }} and $30 on other services.

   You upgraded to the paid version.
 The trial period terminates automatically.

   After upgrading to the paid version, you can continue to use the remainder of the grant until it expires:
-   - (15 - 10) = $5 for Compute Cloud.
+  - (15 - 10) = $5 for {{ compute-name }} services, {{ marketplace-full-name }} tools, and support services.
-   - (50 - 30) = $20 for services other than Compute Cloud.
+  - (50 - 30) = $20 for various services (other than {{ compute-name }}, {{ marketplace-full-name }} tools, and support services).

 - Example 4

   You are a resident of the Russian Federation and registered a business account with the **Bank transfer** payment method.

   In 45 days, you spent ₽2500 on various services.

   You upgraded to the paid version.
 The trial period terminates automatically.

   After upgrading to the paid version, you can continue to use the remainder of the grant until it expires:
   - (4000-2500) = ₽1500 for services other than Compute Cloud.

 {% endlist %}